 We needed our employee handbook to be the bridge between our vision and the day-to-day operations.
 Something that could describe our culture, set expectations for everyone, and answer the most command HR questions.
 But, we didn’t want a boring old traditional employee handbook.

-After introducing our employee handbook, we immediately noticed that freed up our manager’s time.
+After introducing our employee handbook, we immediately noticed that it freed up our manager’s time.
 They were removed from the constant need for intervention into every small business detail.
 The handbook project itself was a huge commitment for our team.
 But, in the end, it was worth it for the time and cost savings we achieved.
-Here’s some things we learned along the way about creating a good handbook:
+Here are some things we learned along the way about creating a good handbook:

 Employee handbooks can provide your business with some basic legal protection against lawsuits and penalizations.
-In Ontario, there are certain mandatory policies that most employers must have in place, these apply even to small businesses.
+In Ontario, there are certain mandatory policies that most employers must have in place, and these apply even to small businesses.
 (Stay tuned: We’ll talk about these specific policies later.)

 Even though certain policies are mandatory by law, it doesn’t mean they have to be written in legalese language.
 We see this type of wording all the time in the old-school employee handbooks.
 But, there is a better way, in Part 2 of this series of entitled Do Employee Handbooks Have to be Boring? we delve into this problem in greater detail.